Baryons, Skyrmions and $\theta$-periodicity anomaly in chiral and vector-like gauge theories: Conclusion

 From the structure of the symmetries and large-$N$ considerations, we know that in all the chiral models (specifically the $\psi\eta$, $\chi\eta$, and their generalization) there are stable light baryons composed of three elementary fermions with no $\epsilon$-tensor.
 The story is different for heavy baryons.
 In the $\psi\eta$ and BY models, we verified numerically that the unbroken symmetry group allows for the decay of heavy baryons into lighter particles e.g. light baryons and NGBs.
 On the contrary, in the $\chi\eta$ and GG models these decays are not always allowed: some heavy baryons are forbidden to decay into lighter particles by the unbroken symmetry group.

 By assuming that the CFL phase is realized in the IR, we computed the homotopy groups of the coset where the NGBs of the theories live.
-Interestingly, the $\pi_3$ is trivial; therefore, it is impossible to find topologically stable Skyrmions in such a phase.
+We find that the $\pi_3$ is trivial; therefore, it is impossible to find topologically stable Skyrmions in such a phase.
 For the $\psi\eta$ and BY models, this result could be thought of as an unrigorous consistency check: it would be difficult to reconcile the presence of topologically stable Skyrmions if the corresponding baryons are supposed to decay\footnote{The check is not rigorous because it is not possible to determine if such solitons are solutions of finite energy, and within the regime of validity of the IR EFT.}.
-In the $\chi\eta$ and GG models, however, stable heavy baryons seem to exist, and the dynamical mechanism that leads to the absence of topologically stable Skyrmions deserves another explanation.
+In the $\chi\eta$ and GG models, however, stable heavy baryons seem to exist.
+We consider this fact rather surprising: even at finite $N$, it is legitimate to expect the Skyrme model to predict \textit{qualitatively} the baryon observables, as it happens in QCD with $N=3$.
+Hence, we think that the dynamical mechanism that leads to the absence of topologically stable Skyrmions deserves an explanation.

 In vector-like models, we have two ``baryon numbers'', and two heavy baryons are stable.
 Consistently, by assuming the chiral condensates, the relevant coset has $\pi_3 =\mathbb{Z} \times \mathbb{Z}$, leading to two independently conserved topological charges.
 By computing the WZW terms, we can extract the quantum numbers of such Skyrmions, which can be identified with the baryons.